 Our Mission & Objectives

 As a group of world educational scholars, ELWB has begun a robust and far-reaching program of research, scholarship and publications.
 This agenda calls into questions practices, traditions, and policies that limit the rights of all children to become educated and to learn how to do critical thinking which prevents them from becoming responsible citizens of the world.
-These publications are supported by the Springer International Publishing Company of Amsterdam and are available for purchase.
-The books are as follows:
+Several of the ELWB book Series are as follows:

 School Violence in International Contexts: Perspectives from Educational Leaders Without Borders, Rosemary Papa (Ed.)
 (2019).
 Springer International Publishing, AG.

 Educational Leaders Without Borders: Rising to Global Challenges to Educate All, Rosemary Papa & Fenwick English (Eds.)
 (2016).
 Springer International Publishing, AG.

 Framing an International Imaginative Identity: A Monograph on Educational Leaders Without Borders, Rosemary Papa & Fenwick English (2014).
 Free, Open Access Monograph